k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/17_Graphit/08_graphit_examples.md

 ### CSV Output Example
-This example displays how to retrieve data from multiple tables in the BILLING_DB database and use Graphit to prepare a CSV-formatted response:
+This example illustrates how to retrieve data from multiple tables in the BILLING_DB database and use Graphit to prepare a CSV-formatted response:

 #### grCSV.graphit